redhat-cop/infra-ansible/roles/identity-management/manage-rh-sso-identities/README.md

 In addition to the above mentioned variables, the role also requires an `identity` dictionary with a list of users and groups as documented in the [identity-management README](../README.md).

+If you don't have access to the server hosting Red Hat Single Sign-On, update the `identity-hosts` entry in the hosts file to use localhost, and move the variables from `identity-hosts.yml` to `all.yml`.

 License
 -------